Purcellville, Virginia: Roadways

 The primary highway serving Purcellville is Virginia State Route 7.
 SR 7 extends eastward to Leesburg and beyond, eventually terminating in Alexandria, with interchanges at Interstate 495, Interstate 66 and Interstate 395.
 Towards the west, SR 7 passes Berryville before terminating at Winchester, where it interchanges with Interstate 81.
 The current alignment of SR 7 through Purcellville is actually a bypass of the original road through the middle of Purcellville, which now comprises SR 7 Business.

 Virginia State Route 287 also serves Purcellville.
 Starting at SR 7 Business, SR 287 heads north, passing through Lovettsville before terminating at the Potomac River, where a bridge connects SR 287 to Brunswick, Maryland.

+Public transportation

+Purcellville is served by a bus route; Route 40, which is operated by Virginia Regional Transit.
+The line connects the town with Leesburg, Virginia.

+Purcellville used to have a park-and-ride which served busses until July 3, 2023.
+Route 40 moved to a curbside pick up location near the former park and ride.
+Commuter buses were moved to the Harmony Park and Ride.

+A future park and ride was planned at the Route 7 and Route 690 interchange.
+This broke ground on May 1, 2026.

 Library

 The Purcellville Public Library is a county-owned public lending library.
 The Purcellville Public Library was founded in 1938 by Clarence Robey and Gertrude Robey.
 The library was designed by Delos H. Smith and built in 1937.
 The Purcellville Library and its bookmobile service were some of the initial branches in the creation of the Loudoun County Public Library system, established in 1973, alongside the Sterling Public Library.